EZ-Robotics/EZ-Template/docs/Docs/constructor.md

 // Chassis constructor
 Drive chassis (
   // Left Chassis Ports (negative port will reverse it!)
-  {1, 2}
+  {1, -2, 3}

   // Right Chassis Ports (negative port will reverse it!)
-  ,{-3, -4}
+  ,{-4, 5, -6}

   // IMU Port
-  ,18
+  ,7

-  // Wheel Diameter of Tracking Wheels (Remember, 4" wheels are actually 4.125!)
+  // Tracking Wheel Diameter (Remember, 4" wheels are actually 4.125!)
-  ,2.75
+  ,4.125

-  // Ticks per Rotation of Your Encoder
+  // Ticks per Rotation of Encoder
-  ,360
+  ,600

-  // External Gear Ratio Between Wheel and Encoder
+  // External Gear Ratio of Tracking Wheel(MUST BE DECIMAL)
+  //    (or gear ratio of tracking wheel)
+  // eg. if your drive is 84:36 where the 36t is sensored, your RATIO would be 2.333.
+  // eg. if your drive is 36:60 where the 60t is sensored, your RATIO would be 0.6.
   ,1

   // Left Tracking Wheel Ports (negative port will reverse it!)